trinodb/trino/docs/src/main/sphinx/connector/hive-security.rst

 property, and verifies that the identity of the metastore matches ``hive.metastore.service.principal``.

+When using ``KERBEROS`` Metastore authentication with impersonation, the principal specified by the ``hive.metastore.client.principal`` property must be allowed to impersonate the current Trino user, as discussed in the section :ref:`configuring-hadoop-impersonation`.

 Keytab files must be distributed to every node in the cluster that runs Trino.

 :ref:`Additional Information About Keytab Files.<hive-security-additional-keytab>`